zerotow logo

 • Slowly pull the trigger — the Boogie will return to you automatically.

-• Important: It slows down when approaching but will drive up the beach if you don’t release the trigger.
-Watch closely.
+• Important: The Boogie slows down when approaching but it will drive up the beach if you don’t release the trigger.
+Watch it closely.

 6. Thrust Demo